-Grids come in four flavors: Two column, Three column, Four column, and Five column.
-(You will probably not want to use the five column on a phone device.
+Grids come in four flavors: two-column, three-column, four-column, and five-column.
+(You will probably not want to use the five-column grid on a mobile phone device.
 Save that for a tablet instead.)

-You begin a grid with a div block that makes use of the class ui-grid-X, where X will be either a, b, c, or d. ui-grid-a represents a two column grid. ui-grid-b is a three column grid.
+You begin a grid with a div block that makes use of the ui-grid-X class, where X will be either a, b, c, or d. ui-grid-a represents a two-column grid, whereas ui-grid-b is a three-column grid.
 You can probably guess what c and d create.

-So to begin a two column grid, you would wrap your content with the following:
+So to begin a two-column grid, you would wrap your content with the following: